 This story, !Gaunu-tsaxau, the baboons and the /Kaggen, comes from the San Bushman people of southern Africa.
 Genetic evidence shows that the Bushmen are the direct descendants of the earliest branch of anatomically modern humans, who evolved about 200,000 years ago.
-Recently a 44,000-year-old set of tools was discovered which is identical to the tools used by modern Bushmen.
-This proves that the technology of modern Bushmen is the same as that of early behaviorally modern humans, who first appeared about 50,000 years ago.
+Recently a 44,000-year-old set of tools was discovered which is identical to the tools used by 19th century Bushmen.
+This proves that the technology of 19th century Bushmen (who told this story) is the same as that of early behaviorally modern humans, who first appeared about 50,000 years ago.

 Bushman rock paintings.
 Southern africa

 Photo source: unknown

 San Bushmen, Namibis, on traditional hunt.
 Southern africa

 The content of this story confirms that it was composed by hunter-gatherers.
 There is, in addition, some genetic evidence that the click language in which this story is told may be a direct descendant of the earliest languages.

 There are some marked parallels beween this story and myths from ancient Egypt - see below.
 Because bushman culture is older it is possible that the bushman story was a source for the Egyptian myths.

 None of the above proves the age or the source of this story but it does prove that the story was preserved within - and therefore expresses something essential about - a culture as old as humanity itself.

 At the same time, as I will show, the story refers repeatedly to the creation of consciousness which is a highly sophisticated attainment.
 Consciousness here means a conscious relationship with the the collective unconscious, which relationship, Jung showed, constitutes individuation, a potential but difficult-to-realize maturation of the personality.
 Individuation looks different in different individuals and in different cultures but, beneath the differences, it is the product of the same relationship.